adamedx/autographps/ROADMAP.md

 * Make public graph items have id instead of name
 * switch to 3 columns by default -- remove class
 * Move some data to info, possibly show rwx
+* Should Get-GraphResource be Get-GraphContent?
+  * No :) -- made a Get-GraphContent alias though

 #### Stdposh improvements